Approx. Time Difference

-Many diseases, like malaria and dengue fever, are spread through insect bites.
+Many diseases, like malaria and dengue, are spread through insect bites.
 Follow precautions to prevent insect bites.

 To prevent serious parasitic infections, avoid swimming, wading, or rafting in bodies of fresh water such as lakes, ponds, canals, streams, or rivers.

 Rabies is prevalent throughout the country.
 Talk to a travel clinic specialist before departure from the U.S. Do not pet animals.